 This guide is a supplement to the full Thermo-Calc documentation set.
-It is recommended that you use the Online Help from within Thermo-Calc or the PDF called Precipitation Module (TC-PRISMA) Documentation Set to navigate all the content.
-See Help Resources below to learn how to access this information if you have not already done so.
+It is recommended that you use the Online Help from within Thermo-Calc to navigate all the content.
+See "Help Resources" on the next page to learn how to access this information if you have not already done so.